vprusso/toqito/docs/intro_tutorial.rst

 Another important operation when working with quantum channels is applying them to quantum states. :func:`.apply_channel` in :code:`toqito` provides a convenient way to apply a quantum channel (represented by its Choi matrix) to a given quantum state.

-Here we illustrate how to apply two widely used channels – the depolarizing channel and the dephasing channel – using :code:`apply_channel`.
+Here we illustrate how to apply two widely used channels – the depolarizing channel and the dephasing channel – using :func:`.apply_channel`.

 The depolarizing channel replaces a state with the maximally mixed state with probability :math:`p` and leaves it unchanged with probability :math:`(1-p)`.
 Mathematically, it is defined as